 This can be a difficult choice and is up to the user’s needs in balancing risks vs convenience.
 There are many types of wallets, hardware wallets and software wallets which can be used with PCs or mobile devices, PC-only wallets, mobile-only wallets, and paper wallets.

 The most secure wallets are the least convenient and vice versa.
 Let’s rank the choices from most convenient to least:

 Leaving funds on an exchange/exchange wallet– Most convenient, least secure.
 The reason this is most convenient is that the funds are already where they need to be in order to be purchased, sold, traded, or put into platform products.
 Funds can often be moved around an exchange fee-free as well.
-This is very convenient but very unsafe as funds are at risk from hackers, and third-party centralization risks of the platform denying users access to their account or funds which we have seen happen in 2022 as Celsius and Voyager denied all users access to their funds.
+This is very convenient but very unsafe as funds are at risk from hackers, and third-party centralization risks of the platform denying users access to their account or funds which we have seen happen in 2022 as Celsius, Voyager, and FTX denied all users access to their funds.

 Though to play devil’s advocate, exchanges can be the safer choice for users who do not trust themselves with the responsibility of self-custody.
 Taking true ownership of funds is a big responsibility.
 For users who are disorganized and irresponsible or users who simply have no options for secure storage, self-custody may not always be the best choice.

 This option is most suitable for frequent day traders, scalpers, or swing traders who keep funds on the exchange for active trading.